Skip to content

 <px name="space_lg_large" value="20"/>

-At startup, theme_manager detects the screen height, picks the matching suffix, and registers the base name (space_lg) pointing to the correct value.
+At startup, theme_manager measures the axis that token follows, picks the matching suffix, and registers the base name (space_lg) pointing to the correct value.
 So when your XML says style_pad_all="#space_lg", it resolves to 12, 16, or 20 depending on the screen.

 CRITICAL: Never define the base name in globals.xml